 15 Oct Naturopathic Qualifications and Training

 Dr. Naumes holds a Doctorate in Naturopathy and a Certificate in Midwifery from Bastyr University; she holds a BA in Biochemistry from Mt.
 Holyoke.
 Dr. Naumes is a member of the American Association of Naturopathic Physicians and the Texas Association of Naturopathic Doctors.
-As a Naturopathic Doctor licensed by the State of California, she is educated in all of the same basic sciences as an MD, but has also been trained in holistic and nontoxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.
+As a Naturopathic Doctor licensed by the State of Vermont, she is educated in all of the same basic sciences as an MD, but has also been trained in holistic and nontoxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.

 The Council on Naturopathic Medical Education and the Association of Accredited Naturopathic Medical Colleges have accredited six colleges of Naturopathic Medicine approved by the U.S. Department of Education.
 All six doctoral programs require a bachelor’s degree for admission.
 These Naturopathic medical programs consist of four-year, graduate-level naturopathic medical curriculum that begin with a focus on Biochemistry, Human Physiology, Histology, Anatomy, Macrobiology, Microbiology, Immunology, Human Pathology, Neuroscience, and Pharmacology.
 The final two years of the medical program include clinical setting internships under the close supervision of licensed professionals in addition to studying the medical sciences, clinical nutrition, classical homeopathy, lifestyle counseling, botanical medicine, acupuncture and traditional Chinese medicine, minor surgery, and obstetrics.
 According to an article in Midwifery Today, a Naturopathic Midwife completes “approximately 37 additional classroom and lab credits (425 hours) and approximately 1300 clinical hours” in addition to the Naturopathic medicine training.
 This program is “fully accredited by the American Midwifery Education Accreditation Council (MEAC).”